Yoast/developer/changelogs/yoast-seo-premium.md

 #### Other

 * Includes every change in Yoast SEO core 15.9.2.
-See the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+See the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 15.9.1

 Release date: 2021-03-04

 Welcome to Yoast SEO 15.9.1!
 This release contains an improvement for the FAQ block schema output, and makes sure the plugin is compatible with WordPress Core's auto-update feature and `robots` changes.
-Read more about those changes in [https://yoa.st/release-15-9-1](our post about Yoast SEO 15.9.1 and WordPress 5.7)!
+Read more about those changes in [our post about Yoast SEO 15.9.1 and WordPress 5.7](https://yoa.st/release-15-9-1)!

 #### Other

 * Adds a notification to prompt users to enable auto-updates for Yoast SEO Premium, in case they also have auto-updates for WordPress Core enabled.
 * Enables/disables auto-updates for the Yoast Woocommerce, News, Video and Local SEO plugins when auto-updates for Yoast SEO Premium are enabled/disabled.
 * Includes every change in Yoast SEO core 15.9.1.
-See the [https://wordpress.org/plugins/wordpress-seo/#developers](core changelog).
+See the [core changelog](https://wordpress.org/plugins/wordpress-seo/#developers).

 ## 15.9

 Release date: 2021-02-23

 Yoast SEO 15.9 is out!
 This release comes with performance improvements and general enhancements.
 Happy updating and thanks for using Yoast SEO Premium!
-Read more about what’s new in Yoast SEO 15.9 in [https://yoa.st/release-15-9](our release post)!
+Read more about what’s new in Yoast SEO 15.9 in [our release post](https://yoa.st/release-15-9)!

 #### Enhancements